-As for American Horror Story, the classic thought experiment gets an extra twist because in this case, Dot doesn’t commit the act, but still had the power to stop Bette and letting her sister kill their mother.
-Dot also helps Bette cover up the murder, lying to the police about what really happened.
-All of these things mean that Dot would also be guilty of a crime, though not guilty of murder.
-As a result, they could actually be sentenced to prison.
-Vista criminal attorney Peter Liss believes their best defense would be working to minimize the time Dot is sentenced to as that would probably be the maximum sentence either of the girls could receive since it would be unconstitutional to let Dot carry out the full murder sentence Bette might receive.
+In the American Horror Story twins, the classic thought experiment gets an extra twist because, in this case, while Bette kills the twin’s mother, Dot has the power to stop her and refuses.
+Dot also helps Bette cover up the murder, lying to the police about what happened.
+All these things mean that Dot would also be guilty of a crime, though not guilty of murder.
+As a result, they could be sentenced to prison, but only for the lesser crime committed by Dot.
+In California, that would mean the twin’s maximum sentence would be 3 years in prison for being an accessory, a far cry from the possible life sentence Dot could get for murder.

-This would be a particularly notable case because in order to minimize Dot’s sentencing, her criminal attorney would have to ensure the jury did not judge both individuals together.
-It might also mean that Dot would have to take the stand against her sister, which could possibly be the first time a witness for the prosecution would have to take the stand while sitting right next to the defendant.
+If a conjoined twin were charged for being an accessory to a murder committed by their sibling, the case would be quite notable.
+To minimize the sentence, their criminal attorney must ensure the jury did not judge both individuals together.
+It might also mean that the twin charged with being an accessory may have to take the stand against their sibling, which could be the first time a witness for the prosecution would have to take the stand while sitting right next to the defendant.

-In fact, this specific case brings up a number of other legal questions regarding a conjoined twin’s right to not testify against his or her sibling, and could the girls voluntarily undergo surgery that would result in the death Bette (should she be convicted of the death penalty) in exchange for a reduced sentence on the part of Dot?
+This issue brings up several other legal questions regarding a conjoined twin’s right not to testify against their sibling.
+Additionally, many people wonder if the twin guilty of the lesser crime could voluntarily undergo surgery that would result in the death of their sibling who was sentenced to the death penalty in exchange for a reduced sentence.
 Whatever the outcome, the trial and its resulting decisions would certainly end up going down in legal history.

-In many ways, understanding the law is like wandering through a overgrown jungle, which is why you need a skilled Vista criminal defense lawyer to help you navigate through your legal issues.
-If you have any questions or would like to schedule a free initial consultation with Peter M. Liss, please call (760) 643-4050.
+In many ways, understanding the law is like wandering through an overgrown jungle, which is why it takes a skilled lawyer to help you navigate your legal issues.
+If you have any questions or would like to schedule a free initial consultation with criminal defense Peter M. Liss, please call (760) 643-4050.